beccasaurus/NUnit.Should/README.md

 The Code
 --------

 The code is so tiny that I pasted it right here in the README.
-Now ... there are also some `Should*()` [helper methods][] available, but this is the main code.
+There are also some `Should*()` [helper methods][] available, but this is the main NUnit.Should code.

     using System;
     using System.Collections;